 Looking for educational and interactive family activities this spring break?
-From March 2-8, the Pointe-à-Callière museum will be hosting a variety of workshops, quizzes and games in the Old Port.
+From February 29 to March 7, the Pointe-à-Callière museum will be hosting a variety of workshops, games and activities in the Old Port.

 For more information, visit pacmusee.qc.ca.